10 Must-Do Activities in San Sebastian Old Town

 Pintxos are the Basque take on Spanish tapas and one of the highlights of Basque cuisine.
 According to a 2017 census there are 99 pintxo bars in the 1.5km radius that the Old Town covers.
 That’s a lot of pintxos per square meter!

-It’s hard to choose when there’s so many options, that’s why we suggest taking our ultimate pintxos and wine tour.
+It’s hard to choose when there’s so many options.
+That’s why we suggest taking our ultimate San Sebastian pintxos and wine tour.
 Another tip is to have a look at the bar’s floor.
-In the Basque Country they say that the dirtier the bar’s floor, the more delicious the food – it signals more customer retention and a higher volume of diners.
+In the Basque Country they say that the dirtier the bar’s floor, the more delicious the food.
+It sounds strange but it is because it signals a higher volume of diners and more customer retention.

 slices of bread with different toppings like seafood, meat and cheese